Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Accuracy of the post-Newtonian approximation

 Hence, the non-vanishing initial conditions for the orbit in the Schwarzschild spacetime are given by $\lambda_0$ and $\overset{\circ}{\varphi}_0$.
 For the pN orbits, we identify the angular coordinates with those of the Schwarzschild spacetime, and for the radial coordinates we use $\lambda = R$ at the given level of accuracy.
 We then use the same numerical values for $R_0 = \lambda_0$ and the initial azimuthal velocity for the pN orbit integration with the XHPS.

-The identification of the pN spherical coordinates with the Schwarzschild coordinates introduces an a priori error.
-Nevertheless, this error is of the order ${\mathcal{O}\big(c^{-3}\big)}$ and below the accuracy of the first order pN approximation.
+The identification of the pN spherical coordinates with the Schwarzschild isotropic coordinates introduces an a priori error.
+Nevertheless, this error is of the order ${\mathcal{O}\big(c^{-3}\big)}$ and below the accuracy of the first-order pN approximation.
 From a mathematical point of view, we simply use the same initial values for a differential equation and its approximation.